DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/editing.md

 - [EditingState](../reference/editing-state.md) - controls the editing state
 - [IntegratedEditing](../reference/integrated-editing.md) - implements editing
-- [EditingMenu](../reference/integrated-editing.md) - renders the editing menu and allows you to process user edits
+- [EditRecurrenceMenu](../reference/integrated-editing.md) - renders the edit menu and allows you to process user edits
 - [AppointmentTooltip](../reference/appointment-tooltip.md) - renders a tooltip with controls that manage the appointment
 - [AppointmentForm](../reference/appointment-form.md) - renders a form that allows a user to edit an appointment
 - [DragDropProvider](../reference/drag-drop-provider.md) - implements drag-and-drop editing